scaleway/terraform-provider-scaleway/docs/resources/lb_route.md

 - `backend_id` - (Required) The ID of the backend to which the route is associated.
 - `frontend_id` - (Required) The ID of the frontend to which the route is associated.
-- `match_sni` - Server Name Indication (SNI) value to match.
+- `match_sni` - The Server Name Indication (SNI) value to match.
 Value to match in the Server Name Indication TLS extension (SNI) field from an incoming connection made via an SSL/TLS transport layer.
   Only one of `match_sni` and `match_host_header` should be specified.

 ~> **Important:** This field should be set for routes on TCP Load Balancers.

-- `match_host_header` - HTTP host header to match.
+- `match_host_header` - The HTTP host header to match.
 Value to match in the HTTP Host request header from an incoming connection.
   Only one of `match_sni` and `match_host_header` should be specified.

 ~> **Important:** This field should be set for routes on HTTP Load Balancers.